DMT (dimethyltryptamine) is one of earth’s most powerful psychedelic substances.

 Much like a two-dimensional being couldn’t even imagine what the third-dimensional plane could be, three-dimensional beings can’t comprehend what the fourth-dimensional plane looks like.

-The DMT alien communication theory suggests there could be beings that are communicating with us through the psychedelic experience (as well as dreams).
+The DMT alien communication theory suggests that beings could communicate with us through the psychedelic experience (as well as dreams).
 In this space, they’re able to transmit information in the form of visual language — a concept that’s fundamental to the DMT entity experience.

 Some theories suggest that DMT, and other psychedelics, are like a tool for seeing something that’s already there, but we’re unable to see with our standard human hardware.
 This is the same concept as using a microscope or a telescope.

-When you look at a clean surface, you’re not going to see any living creatures.
+When you look at a clean surface, you won’t see any living creatures.
 But if you look through a microscope at the same surface, you’ll find it teeming with life.

 Those tiny bacteria and protozoa were always there; we just couldn’t see them.

-Using DMT as a sort of microscope, we’re able to see life forms that are always there, but we’re unable to see with waking human consciousness.
+Using DMT as a sort of microscope, we can see life forms that are always there, but we’re unable to see with waking human consciousness.

 Another analogy that follows the same vein as that of a radio receiver.